 I spent years as a therapist not following this advice and feeling as if I were drowning in everything I had to do.
 I spent hours of unpaid time working from home or working late, off the clock.
 It took me years to realize that 1) I have the right to a good quality of life too!
 Just like I advocate for every one of my patients!
 And 2) It’s okay to stand up for myself, respectfully but firmly.

-In “A Simple Script to Avoid Burnout” (link here), we wrote a script that you can copy and paste in an email to your supervisor.
+In “Let’s Talk About Therapist Burnout” (link here), we wrote a script that you can copy and paste in an email to your supervisor.
 The article also includes a few tips for timing and the overall tone of your request for a more manageable schedule.

 Unfortunately, there are some companies who may not be willing to adjust your schedule, despite your diligent efforts to meet their productivity standards and to communicate respectfully.
 At this point, you may want to consider whether the strain is worth it.